TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-portaltools-devops.md

 ## **Recommended Steps**

-- Check are you using the latest version of Azure CLI, Azure PowerShell, and SQL Server Data Tools.
+- Check are you using the latest version of Azure CLI, Azure PowerShell, SQL Server Management Studio (18 or higher), SQL Server Data Tools, SQL Server Management Objects (15 or higher).
 - If you are getting connection timeout, note that some of the operations are long-running.
 Use parameter **-AsJob** in the commands like [New-AzResourceGroupDeployment](https://docs.microsoft.com/powershell/module/az.resources/new-azresourcegroupdeployment).
 - Make sure that the account that is performing the action has the required Azure RBAC permissions.
-The recommendend RBAC role is [SQL Managed Instance Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#sql-managed-instance-contributor)
+The recommended RBAC role is [SQL Managed Instance Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#sql-managed-instance-contributor)
 - Check are there any [known issues](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information) that are reported.

 ## **Recommended Documents**